Score: 4.5 / 5

 Go see this movie.
 If you are 17 or older, stop reading.
 Look up showtimes and go see Booksmart.
 I’ll wait.

 Did you see it yet?
-No jokes here go see it is as soon as possible, if not you are going to miss out on one of the best high school coming of age comedies in a looong while.
+No jokes here.
+Go see it as soon as possible.
+If not, you are going to miss out on one of the best high school coming-of-age comedies in a looong while.
 Why am I pushing you to see it right now?
-Well it’s a smaller movie and it’s going to get buried in the summer losing theaters till you are lucky if you can find it anywhere.
+Well, it’s a smaller movie, and it’s going to get buried in the summer, losing theaters till you are lucky if you can find it anywhere.
 That would be a crime.
-This female directed, female starring story needs to be seen.
-It is our duty as an audience to support and carry films that give us new voices, and different perspectives.
+This female-directed, female-starring story needs to be seen.
+It is our duty as an audience to support and carry films that give us new voices and different perspectives.
 SO GO SEE THE MOVIE!

-Directed by Olivia Wilde, written by several talented female writers, Booksmart captures moments and perspective that you don’t see in movies like this too often.
-I watched this movie with my girlfriend who commented that moments between Amy and Molly felt real and authentic.
-It leans into this for comedic moments, for building on these characters journeys and in the process also tells a lot of positive messages on teens letting go of judgements.
-There is a moment in this movie that one of our leads talks about admitting, that she doesn’t know everything, that we as people should be open to understanding and learning each other over stamping our first impression as everything there is to know about a person.
+Directed by Olivia Wilde and written by several talented female writers, Booksmart captures moments and perspectives that you don’t see in movies like this too often.
+I watched this movie with my girlfriend, who commented that the moments between Amy and Molly felt real and authentic.
+It leans into this for comedic moments, for building on these characters’ journeys, and in the process, also tells a lot of positive messages on teens letting go of judgments.
+There is a moment in this movie when one of our leads talks about admitting that she doesn’t know everything, that we as people should be open to understanding and learning from each other over stamping our first impression as everything there is to know about a person.
 It’s messages like this that make this a movie that you’ll get more out of other than entertainment.

-It’s really entertaining though.
+It’s really entertaining, though.
 This is a really funny movie.
-The situations Amy and Molly get into made me laugh, the performances made me laugh, the smart script made me laugh, the likely improved moments made me laugh.
-This is a comedy that nails it with the humor like John Wick nails action.
-It’s so much fun, that even if you don’t care for messages and heartfelt moments (you monster) you’ll just have a blast laughing your way through an hour and forty-five minutes of movie.
+The situations Amy and Molly get into made me laugh, the performances made me laugh, the smart script made me laugh, and the likely improved moments made me laugh.
+This is a comedy that nails it with humor like John Wick nails action.
+It’s so much fun that even if you don’t care for messages and heartfelt moments (you monster), you’ll just have a blast laughing your way through an hour and forty-five minutes of the movie.